When you interact with MS SQL Server databases, you mostly do it by writing, editing, and executing SQL queries, statements,

 This visual SQL editor tool extracts context-sensitive features from the code and their relations to other

-code elements and auto-completes the current code with proper elements according to the chosen
+code elements and auto-completes the current code with proper elements according to the chosen pattern.

 Code collapsing/expanding with support of user-defined regions

 Whenever you have a block of code (BEGIN....END, etc), SQL editor will put a little plus sign

 in the margin and allow you to "collapse" that block of code so that you only see the BEGIN part, while the rest of the block is hidden.

 If you're working with a really large set of code, this feature can bring an additional level of organization and convenience.